ecomerp/ecomerp/README.md

-# Rhomicom-ERP-Web
+# Web Based Ecommerce and ERP Application

-Rhomicom Enterprise Resource Planning System (Web Version)
+Enterprise Resource Planning System (Web Version)

-Rhomicom Enterprise Resource Planning System is a complete ERP system proudly started in Ghana by Ghanaians.
+Enterprise Resource Planning System is a complete ERP system to support small and medium businesses.
-The company behind this project is Rhomicom Systems Tech.
-Ltd.(http://rhomicom.com) The software can be used to manage both backend and front-end operations of all kinds of institutions and organisations.
+The software can be used to manage both backend and front-end operations of all kinds of institutions and organisations.
-The sample is currently hosted on https://portal.rhomicom.com Help can be found on https://wiki.rhomicom.com
+The sample is currently hosted on https://erp.nuncho.com This ERP has builtin Help within the applications and additional help can be found on https://wiki.nuncho.com

 Completed or Activated Modules
 ==============================